-On 31 December 2022 Garantia's solvency capital requirement was EUR 45.5 (53.4) million.
-The reduction in the solvency capital requirement during the financial year resulted mainly from a decrease in the capital requirement for market risk.
-The capital requirement for market risk decreased as a result of lower equity risk and credit spread risk.
+On 31 December 2023 Garantia's solvency capital requirement was EUR 44.4 (45.5) million.
+The reduction in the solvency capital requirement during the financial year resulted mainly from the continuous decrease in the capital requirement for market risk.
+The capital requirement for market risk decreased as a result of lower credit spread risks, concentration risks and currency risks.
+Equity risks, on the other hand, increased slightly on the previous year.
 The reduction in the amount of market risk was caused by the decline in the value of the investment portfolio and the investment allocation changes that were carried.
-The underwriting risk related capital add-on also decreased compared with the previous year.